12 Fun DIY Mitten Drying Racks

 Photo: Courtesy of Projectophile

 Mitten and Shoe Rack

 You can build your own mitten and shoe dryer with some scrap wood and galvanized wire.
 Have lots of little ones in your family?
-Make the rack longer to accommodate all those mittens and boots.
+Make this DIY drying rack longer to accommodate all those mittens and boots.

 Photo: Courtesy of A Diamond in the Stuff

 This simple DIY drying rack uses scrap wood and clothespins to hang mittens and gloves for drying.
 Hang the rack with some picture hanging wire.

 Closet Glove Rack